 The Master’s program has been planned for students who hold an undergraduate degree in anthropology or its equivalent in course coverage.
 For students with this preparation, the master’s degree, including research and thesis, may be completed in two to three years.
 Graduate applicants who lack an undergraduate major in Anthropology may be admitted to the program, but completion of the degree may require a more extended period of study.
 Students without an adequate background in anthropology will be required to take selected undergraduate courses to remove deficiencies.
 These courses normally do not offer graduate credit.

-Please visit the PSU Bulletin for details on graduate program admission requirements and for requirements to earn the MA/MS.
+Please see the PSU Bulletin for details on graduate program admission requirements and for requirements to earn the MA/MS.